NeuroTechX/ntx_slack_archive/general.md

 >
 Folks interested in (and/or skeptical about) tDCS: Take a look and I'd be happy to answer questions/chat/etc. I am obviously biased, but I think this is one of the clearer looks we have at how tDCS affects the brain.

+10/19/2017 1:16 PM

+ **dano** :

+ >Haven't read the full text, but this looks awesome!
+Exactly the kind of study I was hoping someone would do in tDCS.
+I know you've probably laid this out in methods, but how does this primate tDCS compare to human in terms of skull size/current penetration?